 - AIP (American Institute of Physics)

-The AMS is an "affiliated society" of AIP, which allows AMS members to receive some AIP publications at member rates.
+AMS members receive all the benefits conferred by full membership, including free subscriptions to AIP’s flagship magazine, Physics Today, and eligibility for increased participation in AIP's history, news, media outreach, statistics, public policy, and student programs.
 In addition, the AMS cooperates with the AIP in their Discoveries and Breakthroughs in Science initiative, which creates short science segments for use in television news programs.

 - ASAE (American Society of Association Executives)

 This is a group that consists primarily of executives of the various societies.
 They run a number of good courses throughout the year and provide information on publishing journals and running meetings.

 - Bookbuilders of Boston

 This is a nonprofit organization dedicated to bringing together people involved in book publishing and manufacturing.
 Its membership represents all facets of the book industry: editing, design, production, manufacturing, and marketing.
 Through its various activities, Bookbuilders offers a forum to exchange information, learn new technologies, and promote improvements in the quality of books.